1. Student Registration

 -

-1.12.2 A student who wishes to resolve the problem that resulted in the hold or wishes to appeal the placing of the hold should go to the department that placed the hold on his or her record.
+1.12.2 A student who wishes to resolve the problem that resulted in the hold or wishes to appeal the placing of the hold should go to the department that placed the hold on their record.

 1.13 Maximum Schedule

-1.13.1 An undergraduate student with an overall grade point average of 3.00 or better may register for a course load in excess of 19 hours in a fall or spring semester or six hours (seven if part is laboratory) in a summer term with the approval of his or her advisor.
+1.13.1 An undergraduate student with an overall grade point average of 3.00 or better may register for a course load in excess of 19 hours in a fall or spring semester or six hours (seven if part is laboratory) in a summer term with the approval of their advisor.

 1.13.2 An undergraduate student with an overall grade point average of less than 3.00 must obtain approval of his or her Dean or designee before registering for a course load in excess of 19 hours in a fall or spring semester or six hours (seven if part is laboratory) in a summer term.